Samsung Electronics : South Korea's top court ruling on Samsung heir and ex-president | MarketScreener

 WHAT ARE THE STICKING POINTS?

-The case centres on whether three horses donated by Samsung for the training of Choi's daughter should be considered bribes aimed at winning Park's favour.
+The case centers on whether three horses donated by Samsung for the training of Choi's daughter should be considered bribes aimed at winning Park's favor.

-Court documents showed Park asked Lee to help the daughter, and was convicted on grounds that the horses were bribes worth 3.7 billion won (2.48 million pounds).
-However, the horses were not recognised as such in Lee's trial, helping reduce his sentence.
+Court documents showed Park asked Lee to help the daughter, and was convicted on grounds that the horses were bribes worth 3.7 billion won ($3.05 million).
+However, the horses were not recognized as such in Lee's trial, helping reduce his sentence.

 The court may also rule on whether there were any quid-pro-quo dealings between Park and Lee.
 Ruling in the affirmative could increase the severity of their punishment.